-At Guardian, we like to think of our Centres as an extension of our families homes and therefore are committed to supporting families both in and outside of the Centre.
+We like to think of our Centres as an extension of our families’ homes, and we are committed to supporting families both in and outside of their Centre.

 1. Establish a starting point

-We had two children at the Centre who were fussy eaters and ate limited food.
-One was drinking milk throughout the day but wouldn’t eat any food, and the other would only eat white bread and pasta grains.
-The team started off really small by introducing different foods to the children by holding them in their hands.
+Many children are fussy eaters and only eat a very narrow range of food.
+One child may drink milk throughout the day but not eat any food; another may only eat white bread and pasta grains.
+We can start off really small by introducing different foods to the children by holding it in their hands.
+The children can be invited to touch and hold the food themselves when they are ready.

-The children were invited to touch and hold the food themselves when they were ready, as they were genuinely scared of food in the beginning.
-We then orchestrated intentional learning experiences that explored smell, taste and touch, asking the children what it might feel like in their mouths or in their hands.
-Over the course of many meal times, we built their confidence up to bringing food to their lips to taste, and eventually eat.
+Educators can orchestrate intentional learning experiences to explore smell, taste and touch, and ask the children what it might feel like in their mouths or in their hands.
+Over the course of many meal times, we work to build up their confidence to bring food to their lips to taste, and eventually eat.

 2. Allow children to exercise autonomy

-When giving your child autonomy over their food, you need to be smart about it.
+When giving your child autonomy over their food, you can be smart about it!
 For example, if you know that your child eats pasta, and they could probably eat carrot and broccoli, put all three in a bowl and let them choose one thing they don’t want to eat.
-Over time, you can build up the variety of food items in their bowl and limit their options of what they don’t have to eat.
+Over time, build up the variety of food items in their bowl and limit their options of what they don’t have to eat.

 3. Pick your battles

 No one has the time or energy to fight their child at every meal time and force them to eat.
-At Guardian, we share the success of the children’s eating with their parents.
+At Guardian, we share the success of a child’s eating with their family.
 If they’ve eaten a really good meal for lunch, we encourage their families to just enjoy dinner at home.